openhab/openhabian/docs/openhabian.md

 ![openHABian-config menu](images/openHABian-config.png)

 The configuration tool is the heart of openHABian.
-It is not only a menu with a set of options, it's also used in a special unattended mode to automate the setup run, as either part of the RPi image as well as in a manual install.
+It is not only a menu with a set of options, it's also used in a special unattended mode to automate the setup run, either as part of the RPi image or in a manual install run.

 ⌨ - A quick note on menu navigation.
 Use the cursor keys to navigate, <kbd>Enter</kbd> to execute, <kbd>Space</kbd> to select and <kbd>Tab</kbd> to jump to the actions on the bottom of the screen.
 Press <kbd>Esc</kbd> twice to exit the configuration tool.

 ### Linux Hints
-If you are unfamiliar with Linux, SSH and the Linux console or if you want to improve your skills, read up on these important topics.
-A lot of helpful articles can be found on the internet, for example:
+Many helpful articles can be found on the internet, for example:

 -   "Learn the ways of Linux-fu, for free" interactively with exercises at [linuxjourney.com](https://linuxjourney.com).
 -   The official Raspberry Pi help articles over at [raspberrypi.org](https://www.raspberrypi.org/help)